parichehrmohebbi/dictionary-openai-graphql-mongodb/README.md

 - run 'yarn' command to install all the dependencies
 - run 'yarn dev' to start the development environment on 'localhost:3000'
 - you can also go to localhost:3000/api/graphql to se apollo graphQL server
+- you must import your own API_KEY for chatgpt to get the feature work

 ## More to know